microsoft/yardl/docs/cpp/packages.md

   # Default true
   generateCMakeLists: true

+  # Include path for custom NDArray implementation header file
+  # If provided, the generated C++ code will include this header
+  # instead of Yardl's default NDArray implementation
+  overrideArrayHeader: path/to/custom/NDArray/header

 # Settings for Python code generation (optional)
 python:
   # The directory where the generated Python package will be written